clojure-emacs/parseclj/DESIGN.md

-# clj-parse Design Goals / Roadmap
+# parseclj Design Goals / Roadmap

-clj-parse is an Emacs Lisp library for parsing Clojure code and EDN data.
+parseclj is an Emacs Lisp library for parsing Clojure code and EDN data.
 It supports several input and output formats, all powered by the same shift-reduce parser function.

-This documents describes the design goals for clj-parse, and as such may describe features which are not implemented yet.
+This documents describes the design goals for parseclj, and as such may describe features which are not implemented yet.

 ## Motivation